dotnet/designs/accepted/2020/cbor/cbor.md

 public partial class CborWriter
 {
     /// <summary>
-    ///   Writes the start of a definite-length array (major type 4).
+    ///   Writes the start of an array (major type 4).
     /// </summary>
-    /// <param name="definiteLength">The definite length of the array.</param>
+    /// <param name="definiteLength">
+    ///   Writes a definite-length array if inhabited,
+    ///   or an indefinite-length array if <see langword="null" />.
+    /// </param>
     /// <exception cref="ArgumentOutOfRangeException">
     ///   The <paramref name="definiteLength"/> parameter cannot be negative.
     /// </exception>
-    public void WriteStartArray(int definiteLength) { throw null; }
+    public void WriteStartArray(int? definiteLength) { throw null; }

-    /// <summary>
-    ///   Writes the start of an indefinite-length array (major type 4).
-    /// </summary>
-    /// <remarks>
-    ///   In canonical conformance levels, the writer will reject indefinite-length writes unless
-    ///   the <see cref="ConvertIndefiniteLengthEncodings"/> flag is enabled.
-    /// </remarks>
-    public void WriteStartArray() { throw null; }

     /// <summary>
     ///   Writes the end of an array (major type 4).